Leo Housakos

 Leonidas Housakos (born January 10, 1968) is a Canadian politician who has served as the senator for Wellington, Quebec since January 8, 2009.
 A member of the Conservative Party, Housakos was appointed on the advice of Prime Minister Stephen Harper.
 Housakos served as the speaker of the Senate for part of 2015.
+In May 2025, he was appointed Leader of the Opposition in the Senate.

 Background

 Housakos was born in Montreal, Quebec into a Greek family.
 He graduated from McGill University with a Bachelor of Arts in 1992 and worked as a ministerial staffer in the Ministry of Multiculturalism under Gerry Weiner.
 Soon after, he became involved with the Hellenic Congress of Quebec and served two terms as its Vice-President, National Issues between 1998 and 2000.

 Prior to entry to politics, Housakos worked as the president of Terrau Inc., the presidency of Quadvision International and Sales at Constant Laboratories.
 He was also a member of the North America Advisory Board for the Alexander Proudfoot Company, an organization specializing in the productivity of corporations.

 He co-founded the Hellenic Board of Trade in 1993, an organization dedicated to the development of business opportunities and networking in the Greater Montreal Area.
-Housakos was an advisor to the Mayor of Montreal between 2001 to 2002.
+Housakos was an advisor to the Mayor of Montreal between 2001 and 2002.
 In 2007, he was appointed to the Board of Directors of Via Rail and served for a year.

 Political career

-Leo Housakos, a co-chair on Pierre Poilievre leadership campaign for the Conservative Party of Canada in 2022, started its political involvement in 1993 as a field organizer for Jean Charest in Montreal back when he ran for leadership for the Progressive Conservative Party of Canada.
+Housakos began his political involvement in 1993 as a field organizer for Jean Charest in Montreal back when Charest ran for leadership for the Progressive Conservative Party of Canada.

+Housakos served as a co-chair on Pierre Poilievre’s leadership campaign for the Conservative Party of Canada in 2022.

 He was a candidate for the Canadian Alliance in the 2000 federal election, in the riding of Laval West, where he has lived for over twenty years.

 For several year Leo Housakos acted as the head of the Action démocratique du Québec's fundraising arm, a provincial party in Quebec whose leader, Mario Dumont, campaigned for the "Yes" side during the 1995 referendum in Quebec along with Parti Québécois and Bloc Québécois.
 The "No" side was led by Jean Charest, the then leader of the Progressive Conservative Party of Canada, Jean Chrétien, the then leader of the Liberal Party of Canada and Daniel Johnson, the then leader of the Liberal Party of Quebec.